DanskeMarkets/event-router/README.md

         .route(ClearPrices.class).to(priceHandler)
     .build();

-A handler class must have a single, public method taking the event class (or one of its interfaces) as the only argument.
+A handler class must have a single, public method taking the event class (or one of its interfaces/super classes) as the only argument.
 The name of the method is not important and can be chosen depending on readability and style.
 E.g. the `TradeHandler` could look like: